Q. Are you licensed?

 Q. What is hominy?

 A. Hominy is a big white fluffy corn (maize).
 It is 'slaked' with calcium hydroxide to remove an indigestible outer hull - as such it could be considered to be not a whole grain but it is starchy yummy and we make it from scratch to avoid added salts.
 We can substitute organic corn for hominy if you prefer.
 Grits are ground up hominy.
 Our grits can be made with a combination of hominy and polenta grits ( ground up organic yellow maize) - just ask.
 (Calcium hydroxide, traditionally called slaked lime, is a colorless crystal or white powder and is obtained when calcium oxide (called lime or quicklime) is mixed, or "slaked" with water.
 It has many names including hydrated lime, builders' lime, slack lime, cal, or pickling lime.
 Calcium hydroxide is used in many applications, including food preparation)

 Questions about Shipping and Delivery

 Q. When can I expect my order to be delivered?

 A. We are on a 2 week delivery cycle.
-If you place your order by the end of the business day on Friday your flavorful order will be shipped the second Monday or Tuesday.
-All flavorful orders must be paid for by the Friday before they are scheduled to ship or they will be held an additional week.
-If you order mild your order will take 3 weeks to fill after payment is received.
+If you place your order by the end of the business day on Friday your order will be shipped the third Monday or Tuesday.
+All orders must be paid for by the Friday before they are scheduled to ship or they will be held an additional week.
 Payment is expected when the order is placed.
 We take all major credit cards and PayPal.